 Well, part of it is surely because you want to see immediate results.
 So the more you do, the more results you hope to see.
 But more than that, what you really have are high expectations getting in the way.

-*Note: When you’re ready to (finally) start achieving your goals, enroll in my goal success program here.
+*Note: When you’re ready to (finally) start achieving your goals, enroll in my goal success course here.

 Why you give up

 You think – This won’t be hard; I have time for this; I need to be extreme in order to see results.
 All fair things to consider.
 Until you’re on day five and have already given up.

 I’d quit too if I was in your position – your expectations are overinflated.

 This doesn’t just apply to weight loss though.
 This year, I set a goal to read two books a month.
 It’s been going well.
 However, this isn’t my first time setting a reading goal.
 In fact, this is something like the third or fourth time around.

 So I know what to expect.
 I know what I’m capable of.